cherrytwist/cherrytwist/docs/classification-tagging.md

 ## Roadmap drivers
 The ability to filter content on the platform based on the value selected in a Tagset is useful in the following contexts:
 * Specifying the display location for a Callout in a Space
-* Specifying the display location for a Callout in a Challenge / Opportunity
+* Specifying the display location for a Callout in a Subspace
 * Specifying the state from an Innovation Flow to show the Callouts for
 * Classifying content based on a nomenclature e.g. SDKs